The Garden Grazer

 • Zucchini

-• Mushrooms*: I use cremini mushrooms, but white button, shiitake, or portobello would work too.
+• Mushrooms: I use cremini mushrooms, but white button, shiitake, or Portobello would work too.
+If you don't care for mushrooms, then simply omit these and stir in more spinach or other veggies instead.

 • Fresh baby spinach

 • Marinara sauce: Either use two full 26 oz. jars of store-bought marinara sauce, or Homemade Marinara Sauce.
-(If using my homemade sauce, you will need to double the recipe.)
+(If using my homemade sauce, you'll need to double the recipe.)
 You need at least 6 cups of marinara sauce for this recipe, or more if you like it extra saucy.

 Layering and preparing noodles, sauce, and veggies in a large white casserole dish